Mary Shelley: Italy

 The coast offered Percy Shelley and Edward Williams the chance to enjoy their "perfect plaything for the summer", a new sailing boat.
-The boat had been designed by Daniel Roberts and Edward Trelawny, an admirer of Byron's who had joined the party in January 1822.
+The boat had been designed by Daniel Roberts and an admirer of Byron, Edward Trelawny, who had joined the party in January 1822.
 On 1 July 1822, Percy Shelley, Edward Ellerker Williams, and Captain Daniel Roberts sailed south down the coast to Livorno.
 There Percy Shelley discussed with Byron and Leigh Hunt the launch of a radical magazine called The Liberal.
 On 8 July, he and Edward Williams set out on the return journey to Lerici with their eighteen-year-old boat boy, Charles Vivian.
 They never reached their destination.
 A letter arrived at Villa Magni from Hunt to Percy Shelley, dated 8 July, saying, "pray write to tell us how you got home, for they say you had bad weather after you sailed Monday & we are anxious".
 "The paper fell from me," Mary told a friend later.
 "I trembled all over."
 She and Jane Williams rushed desperately to Livorno and then to Pisa in the fading hope that their husbands were still alive.
 Ten days after the storm, three bodies washed up on the coast near Viareggio, midway between Livorno and Lerici.
 Trelawny, Byron, and Hunt cremated Percy Shelley's corpse on the beach at Viareggio.